How to Really Listen to Your Child

 It’s important to show your child that you are listening so that they feel heard:

 - Put your phone down and make eye contact.

 - Take the conversation slowly, letting your child’s words sink in.

 - Offer what’s called a “reflection statement.”
-Repeat back exactly what your child said; don’t twist or try to interpret her words.
+Repeat back exactly what your child said without twisting or trying to interpret their words.
 This shows you are paying attention.

-- Try not to downplay her concerns.
+- Try not to downplay your child's concerns.
 Instead of, “Oh, you’ll do fine on that test,” say, “You sound stressed about your test.
 Math is really hard.
 What can I do to help?”

 - Above all, don’t judge.
 “If you’re reflecting back what you hear, it doesn’t necessarily mean you agree or you like it,” says Jody Baumstein, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 “You are trying to develop a sense of empathy so your child can walk away knowing, ‘My parent understood where I am coming from.’”

-Being an active listener doesn’t mean you can’t talk yourself, but being patient and present shows your child that you really care what she has to say.
+Being an active listener doesn’t mean you can’t talk yourself, but being patient and present shows your child that you really care what they have to say.

 Even when kids don’t want to talk, parents can still “listen.”
 Watch out for these types of nonverbal communication:

 - Withdrawal, such as hiding out in their room or avoiding activities they usually enjoy